nasa/cumulus-orca/tasks/copy_to_glacier/README.md

                 METADATA_DB_QUEUE_URL (string, required): SQS URL of the metadata queue.

         Args:
-            event: Event passed into the step from the AWS step function workflow.
+            event: Event passed into the step from the aws workflow.
                 See schemas/input.json and schemas/config.json for more information.